GoodnessJSON/PiHole-Whitelist/README.md

 - Lists can be easily imported as an 'allow list' with PiHole V6.
 - Domains are categorized and are included in 3 different files (see below).
 - If you are a beginner to Pi-Hole, adding these sites will solve issues with host files that block legitimate websites.
+- Supported by Pi-Hole and Adguard Home

 ## <ins>Why do I need an allow list?</ins>

-A community curated wgitelist can be useful in situations where you run large blocklists above and beyond the standard lists.
-These may cause protection may over-match and cause certain services (such as Google, Apple) to not work.
+A community curated whitelist can be useful in situations where you run large blocklists above and beyond the standard lists.
+These may result in over-matching, and cause certain services (such as Google, Apple) to not work.

 Furthermore, you may like to have a slightly more 'permissive' network and run some of these optional lists, such as if you have users on your network who might otherwise be frustrated by restrictive lists.